Request for quote icon

 Engineered fabric buildings from Alaska Structures® provide solutions to help waste management companies address the items above.
 Our modular buildings have shorter construction schedules, with quick, economical shipping and easy setup, with or without our crews.
 Minimal foundation requirements mean that the buildings can be set up on any level surface with a lower environmental impact.
 With over 40 years of proven experience and customers in more than 85 countries worldwide, we have proven and reliable building technology for waste management companies needing to quickly expand and increase waste processing or waste storage facilities.

 Alaska Structures fabric buildings can be customized to meet the needs of any waste management facility requirement, no matter the size.
 The DAGB series of gable truss buildings are well-suited for use as waste management facilities.
-The DAGB buildings can be designed up to 120 feet wide and to any length, ensuring coverage for your entire facility.
+The DAGB buildings can be designed up to any width or length, ensuring coverage for your entire facility.
 For smaller waster storage needs, such as waste separation areas, hazardous material screening, or air emission equipment, the GB series is a good choice.

 Our buildings are constructed with free-span architectural support systems, allowing trucks and equipment easy access and operation within the waste management facility.
 Alaska Structures uses proprietary tensioned membranes and high-strength aluminum or galvanized steel frames.
 Our membranes offer a greater abrasion than other polyvinyl- or polyethylene-based fabric covers, are UV stabilized for use in locations with high solar loads, will not rot, are resistant to mold and mildew, and are designed to withstand prolonged use in extreme climates, with temperatures as low as -60˚F (-51.1˚C) and as hot as +130˚F (54.4˚C).